-Push "PWR·VOL" to turn the audio system on and off.
+Push "PWR/VOL" or "PWR" to turn the audio system on and off.

-You can turn on compact disc player by inserting compact disc.
+You can turn on each player by inserting a cassette tape or compact disc.

-The audio system will change to the radio mode when a compact disc is ejected during play.
+The audio system will change to the radio mode when a cassette or a compact disc is ejected during play.